On the List Update Problem with Advice: An algorithm with two bits of advice

 \end{small}

 Using Lemmas~\ref{lemlem1} and~\ref{lemlem2}, we are ready to prove Lemma~\ref{lemTwoItemsTwoBits}:

 \begin{proof} [Proof of Lemma~\ref{lemTwoItemsTwoBits}, and consequently Theorem~\ref{thTwoBits}]

 Consider a sequence $\sigma_{xy}$ of two items $x$ and $y$.
-We use the \textit{phase partitioning technique} as discussed in~\cite{BorElY98}.
+We use the \textit{phase partitioning technique} as introduced in \cite{AlvoWe95}, even using the same partitioning, though later considering more subcases.
 We partition $\sigma_{xy}$ into \textit{phases} which are defined inductively as follows.
 Assume we have defined phases up until, but not including, the $t$th request ($t\geq 1$) and the relative order of the two items is $[xy]$ before the $t$th request.
 Then the next phase is of \textit{type 1} and is of one of the following forms ($j \geq 0$ and $k \geq 1$):

 In case the relative order of the items is $[yx]$ before the $t$th request, the phase has type 2 and its form is exactly the same as above with $x$ and $y$ interchanged.
 Note that, after two consecutive requests to an item, \TS, \MTFO and \MTFE all have that item in the front of the list.
 So, after serving each phase, the relative order of items is the same for all three algorithms.
 This implies that $\sigma_{xy}$ is partitioned in the same way for all three algorithms.
 To prove the lemma, we show that its statement holds for every phase.